EstimatedEst. Read Time: 13 minutes

 I will always tell you to use light weight with correct form rather than perform heavy weight exercises with terrible form.

-Having a slight lean is okay if your goal is to target the upper-to-mid back, but don’t use it as a way to move weight that is too heavy for you.
+Having a slight lean is proper posture if your goal is to target the upper-to-mid back, but don’t use it as a way to move heavier loads than you can handle.

 GOING BEHIND THE HEAD